OmarAlraisi/aeolus/README.md

 # Aeolus

-<h6>Ancient Greek: Αἴολος, Aiolos - In Greek mythology, Aeolus the son of Hippotes, was the ruler of the winds.</h6>
+<h6>Ancient Greek: Αἴολος, Aiolos - In Greek mythology, Aeolus was the ruler of the winds.</h6>

 This is a proof-of-concept (PoC) implementation of Unimog.